Consumers buy differently today than they did 10 years ago.

-Next it's important to customize your website design.
+Next, it's important to customize your website design.
 WordPress offers thousands of themes to get you started on building and crafting your business' online presence.
-Perhaps you need some website design inspiration, check out our blog 8 Elements Of An Effective Website Design to see what your site may be missing.
+Perhaps you need some website design inspiration?

 5. Transfer blog and website pages

-While you can download your blog RSS (Really Simple Syndication) feed for easy migration of blog specific content, the only way to transfer other website content to WordPress is manually or through paid services with website experts.
-The length of time it will take for the full transfer to happen is really dependent on the size of your site.
-Check out the 9 Best Manufacturing Websites that engage and convert leads for design inspiration.
+While you can download your blog RSS (Really Simple Syndication) feed for easy migration of blog-specific content, the only way to transfer other website content to WordPress is manually or through paid services with website experts.
+The length of time it will take for the full transfer to happen is really dependent on the size of your site and the pages and content you have to publish.